Ventilateur/humn.ai-test/README.md

   is 10000.
 Any overflow will terminate the program immaturely.
 An elastic buffer can solve the issue.
 * The program will eventually terminate if it encounters EOF input.
 * The output does not contain any space, since it's compacted JSON.
+* Sure more granular tests can be added to increase the coverage.